SlimeDip/CS-1202-Vehicle/README.md

 ---

 ## 🏆 Acknowledgement
-We’d like to thank God for guiding us along the way, to our instructor, Mr. John Richard Esguerrar, for his support and guidance, and everyone who contributed and helped make this project happen.
+We extend our sincere gratitude to our instructor, Mr. John Richard Esguerrar, for his invaluable guidance and support throughout this project.
+We also thank everyone who contributed and assisted in making this project a success.